-A good night’s sleep, every night
+A good night’s sleep, every night.

-To avoid this vicious cycle altogether, laying down a regular routine of 8-10 hours of sleep every night, at the same time, throughout the revision and exam period will put your child in a really good position to charge ahead with their studies and do their best when exams finally come around.
+To avoid this vicious cycle altogether, laying down a regular routine of 8-10 hours of sleep every night, at the same time, throughout the revision and exam period will put you in a really good position to charge ahead with their studies and do their best when exams finally come around.